 Hypertension Diagnosis

 The alternating pressure in the blood vessels is generally measured by a sphygmomanometer.
 This is an instrument with a rubber cuff that is fitted to your arm.
-The rubber gets inflated the doctor then uses a stethoscope so that he or she can establish the maximum and minimum pressure that one has.
-The digital devices have the cuff inflating itself whereby the readings come up on a display.
+The rubber gets inflated the doctor then uses a stethoscope so that the patient can establish the maximum and minimum pressure.

 Diastolic pressure: The pressure in your arteries when your heart rests between beats.